AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 - *Point Whitney*
 	- Conduct spring assessment of siblings outplanted at Point Whitney
 	- Transfer HUDLs to other facilities if we decide not to keep them
-	- Move 2024 USDA seed out of heath trays and into larger cages or upwellers when they outgrow the current trays

-- Record methods for all efforts
-- Plan spring field assessments
+- Plan spring field assessments for Goose Point, Westcott, and Point Whitney

 ## Oyster Lifestage Carry Over
 **Analysis and writing**